-- Where appropriate, all necessary warning signs should be fitted. - Safety signs and symbols are important because they tell us the relevant safety message and instruction to be observed and followed.
-A competent maintenance person (CMP) must be familiar with and adhere to the signs and symbols.
+- Where appropriate, all necessary warning signs should be fitted. - Safety signs and symbols are important because they come with safety message(s) and they tell people what to observe and follow.
+A competent maintenance person (CMP) must be familiar with the signs and symbols and adhere to them.

-Note: The description of which can be found in the WSH Guidelines on Working Safely During Maintenance of Electric Passenger and Goods Lifts
+The description can be found in the WSH Guidelines on Working Safely During Maintenance of Electric Passenger and Goods Lifts.